vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/UI/UGUI/Input Issues.md

 ## Input issues: uGUI
 Input in Unity UI (uGUI) requires multiple things to receive input events.
 :::warning
-Do not make assumptions.
+Don't make assumptions.
 Double-checking these steps are met is always recommended.
 :::

 :::note
 #### 1. Check for an Event System
 There must be an **active [EventSystem](https://docs.unity3d.com/Packages/com.unity.ugui@latest/index.html?subfolder=/manual/EventSystem.html)** in the Scene.
-You can create one via **GameObject | UI | Event System**
+You can create one via **GameObject | UI | Event System**.
 :::

 :::note